NJU-PCALab/MotionSight/README.md

 2. **Install Python Dependencies**

-   It is highly recommended to use a virtual environment:
+   It is highly recommended to use a virtual environment, e.g. conda, uv, venv.
+Here is an example of using python venv:

    ```bash
    python3 -m venv .venv